 The problem with such an analysis is that it seems to dismiss that this is, of course, a film by Americans for Americans.
 It is built from the ground up with American ideology embedded into it, whether you like it or not, and yet it remains undeniable that, in the ways that the movie has consciously approached its ideology, Independence Day presents (at least at the creative level) a much more positive and unifying story than the mainstream movies of the two decades preceding it and the two decades that have followed it, etching it into history as a perfectly timed positive and unifying blockbuster.

 It does, however, take more than an ideological process to make a successful film as successful as Independence Day was, and that’s where the technical aspects of the movie come in to play.

-And that is one of the most important aspects of Independence Day; its nostalgia.
-The movie is a shrine to 90s culture in North America from its ideological stance to its story decisions, casting decisions and even its style of acting.
+And that brings us to arguable the most important aspect of Independence Day as a lasting blockbuster favourite; its nostalgia.
+The movie is a shrine to 90s culture in North America, from its ideological stance to its story decisions, casting decisions and even its style of acting.
 In every aspect, from its Apple Computer internet virus being capable of destroying an advanced Alien lifeform’s spaceship to its alternative rock soundtrack and its use of scale models, this Roland Emmerich movie is and shall remain a place of worship for 90s kids the world over as well as their parents who were old enough to understand its contemporary significance at the time.
 1996’s biggest movie is now nothing less than a cultural icon that should be celebrated for its quality as well as its significance and no longer dismissed as ‘just another blockbuster’.